halfik/elegant/docs/model/Record.md

 Record represent a single data row.
 Example 1 show how basic class will looks like.
 Use getBluePrint() to get to any informations about fields.

+## Blueprint and attributes

+Record doesn't know anything about attributes.
+We use Blueprint object to keep this informations.

+There are 2 types of record attributes.
+Ones that should be saved to data source and ones that belong to record, but shouldn't be saved.
+First one is an attribute, second one is an external attribute.
+List of both are defined in blueprint.
+Defined external attributes only when you need validate them when saving the record.
+Every attribute that is not defined in record blueprint by default is treated as external.

 ## Filters (data manipulators)

 We created a mechanism that allows programmer to manipulate record data on 3 different levels: